Editorial Policy

 Updated: 2026-04-27

-Treatment articles are written by editors trained on medical content standards and reviewed by qualified physicians or licensed clinicians before publication.
+Treatment articles are written by editors trained on medical content standards, based on current medical sources, and reviewed by the DoctorVi editorial team before publication.
 We rely on:

 Each article cites at least one primary source where applicable.
 Anecdote and personal opinion are presented as such — never as medical fact.